 Australia has a relatively dark history of mental illness treatment.
 It wasn't until the early 1900s that "lunatic asylums" even employed doctors.
 A 1938 Royal Commission from Western Australia found one facility suffered severe overcrowding, patients with nothing to fill their days, and staff with no interest in rehabilitating them.
 It was during this same year that Larundel Mental Asylum was built in Melbourne.

 Australia started closing asylums in the 1980s, instead choosing to treat mental illness in smaller hospital units.
 Larundel was officially closed in 2001 and it has since become a derelict ruin, off limits to the general public.
-But rumors about the building's checkered past has earned it a reputation for being haunted.
+But rumours about the building's chequered past has earned it a reputation for being haunted.
 Maybe even the most haunted.